sebhermansen/GuritBladeModels/README.md

 OVERVIEW
 -------------------------------------
-This repository contains blade models developed and used by Gurit for supporting engineering design of wind turbine blades.
+This repository contains blade models developed and used by Gurit for supporting engineering design of wind turbine blade materials.
 Provided are variations of the models with different internal configurations, which currently are one, two, and three shear webs.

 Currently available models